 In this article, you’ll find answers to questions like:

-3. Which skills to teach?
+2. Which skills should I teach?

 “We spend so much energy protecting our kids from dangers seen and unseen, that they rarely get the chance to test their mettle or develop coping skills,” she says.
 “When we do too much for them, they don’t learn from examples, are ill-prepared for work or social environments, and things like depression and esteem issues set in.